Revenant: Comparison to other undead

 The term "revenant" has been used interchangeably with "ghost" by folklorists.
 While some maintain that vampires derive from Eastern European folklore and revenants derive from Western European folklore, many assert that revenant is a generic term for the undead.

 Augustin Calmet conducted extensive research on the topic in his work titled Traité sur les apparitions des esprits et sur les vampires ou les revenans de Hongrie, de Moravie, &c.
-(1751) in which he relates the related rumors of the time.
+(1751) in which he describes the related rumors of the time.
 Calmet compares the ideas of the Greek and Egyptian ancients and notes an old belief that magic could not only cause death but also evoke the souls of the deceased.
 Calmet ascribed revenants to sorcerers who sucked the blood of victims and compares instances of revenants mentioned in the twelfth century in England and Denmark as similar to those of Hungary, but "in no history do we read anything so usual or so pronounced, as what is related to us of the vampires of Poland, Hungary, and Moravia."

 Revenants appear in Nordic literature, mythology, and folklore, variously called aptrgangr ("again-walker(s)"), haugbui ("howe-dweller(s)", i.e. barrow-wight(s)), or draugr ("phantom(s)" or "ghost(s)"; usually conceived as being corporeal).
 Modern scholarship and readily accessible references on the web tend to use the terms interchangeably, with a seeming preference for draugr.
 Stories involving these creatures often involve direct confrontations, including slayings as part of a hero's land-cleansing.
 Those in burial mounds resist intruders and are sometimes immune to conventional weapons, rendering their destruction a dangerous affair only to be undertaken by heroes.
 To ensure thorough destruction, the creature's head is often removed, sometimes placed by the corpse's buttocks; sometimes the corpse is burned instead, especially in the case of vampires.

 In the folklore and ghost stories of Eastern Scandinavia, Finnish "dead-child beings" are described as revenants animated by restless spirits that could be laid to rest by performing baptism or other Christian rites.

-Revenant-like beings in Caribbean folklore are often referred to as "the soucouyant" (or "soucriant") in Dominican, Trinidadian, and Guadeloupean folklore, also known as "Ole-Higue" or "Loup-garou" elsewhere in the Caribbean.
+Revenant-like beings can also be found in Caribbean folklore — often referred to as "the soucouyant" (or "soucriant") in Dominican, Trinidadian, Guadeloupean folklore, also known as "Ole-Higue" or "Loup-garou", — as well as in Brazilian folklore, where they are called Corpo Seco or “Dry Body”.